jedijamez567/swgemu-manager/README.md

 * Pre-created admin account
 * Additional items/professions enabled on the BlueFrog terminals for testing
 * Graceful Shutdown
+* REST API for programmatic server management
+* Streamlit client for interacting with the REST API

 ## Getting Started